Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.glean.storages/-timing-distribution-data/-init-.md

 `bucketCount` - total number of buckets

-`range` - an array always containing 2 elements: the minimum and maximum bucket values
+`rangeMin` - the minimum value that can be represented

+`rangeMax` - the maximum value that can be represented

 `histogramType` - the [HistogramType](../../mozilla.components.service.glean.private/-histogram-type/index.md) representing the bucket layout